• Pricing

 What is a driving record check (MVR)?

-A driving record check, also known as a motor vehicle report (MVR), is a type of background screening focused on a candidate’s driving history.
-An MVR check shows information such as driver’s license class and status, accident records, moving violations, and driving-related convictions.
+A motor vehicle record check (MVR), also called a driving record check, is a type of background screening that provides information about a candidate’s driving history.
+Employers typically conduct MVR checks to determine a candidate’s eligibility to operate a vehicle or machinery and help companies with risk management.
+A driving record check may shows a wide range of information, including driver’s license class and status, accident records, moving violations, and driving-related convictions.

 Get started